acumenix/kubernetes-vulnerabilities/README.md

 Security vulnerabilities of Kubernetes.

-Each file in the kubernetes folder contains CVEs for a specific component of kubernetes:
+Each file in the folders (vanilla, gke, etc.) contains CVEs for a specific component of kubernetes:

 - kubectl: vulnerabilities in the kubectl command-line
 - kubelet: vulnerabilities in the kubelet node agent